jeinselen/Blender-DeliveryKit/README.md

 This method will not connect to the centralised repository here on GitHub and updates will not be automatically available.
 If you don't need easy updates, don't want GitHub servers to be pinged when you start up Blender, or would just like to try some extensions without adding yet another repository to your Blender settings, this is the option for you.

+## Notes:

 Software is provided as-is with no warranty or provision of suitability.
 These are internal tools and are shared because we want to support an open community.
 Bug reports are welcomed, but we cannot commit to fixing or adding features.
+Not all features may be actively maintained, as they're updated on an as-needed basis.